(Profile #3 - 1950s)

 As far as I know, she isn’t related to Clint Barton.

-However, Batman and Robin tried to catch her.
-As she fled, Catwoman realised that Batman was in the way of a collapsing building.
-She managed to push him out of the way, but was hit in the head by a brick.
+As she fled, Catwoman realised that Batman was underneath a collapsing building.
+She managed to push him out of the way, but a falling brick hit her in the head.

 After this new blow to the head, she only remembered her life as Selina.
 But Batman showed her his documentation about her life as Catwoman.
 This allowed Ms. Kyle to also remember this part of her life.